-Italy has been implementing "territorial" EMAS, which require certification of the environmental information provided for the whole geographical area, including all activities in it.
-Some examples include the industrial sector in Prato, the tourism area in Bibione and the New Tuscia project near Rome; These schemes have a strong relationship with public participation under Local Agenda 21: the "territorial environmental programme" issued by the procedure needs to be agreed by all involved actors, not only in order to be approved but also to share the commitment.
+According to the procedure the Managing Committee shall comply with specific requirements and lead single organizations of the cluster to the EMAS Registration.
+Some examples include: the leather sector in Tuscany, the chemicals sector in the province of Latina (Lazio), the paper sector in Lucca (Tuscany) and the tourism sector in the province of Rovigo (Veneto).
+These schemes have a strong relationship with public participation under Local Agenda 21: the "territorial environmental programme" issued by the procedure needs to be agreed by all involved actors, not only in order to be approved but also to share the commitment.
 Furthermore, the programme is available for the public to comment.